CLI

 bengal build --incremental

-bengal build --parallel
+bengal build --no-parallel

 # Strict mode (fail on template errors, recommended for CI)